 - A non-surgical treatment method for enlarged prostate would improve welfare, reduce surgical complications, and provide a treatment option for dogs that cannot undergo surgery or anesthesia.
 This is especially important for the older dogs that often suffer from enlarged prostate.

 - Parsemus Foundation supported research on the use of pulsed electromagnetic field (PEMF) therapy for dogs suffering from enlarged prostate.

 - PEMF offers a simple, noninvasive treatment that has been shown to decrease the prostate gland in dogs by more than 50%!

 - This procedure could replace surgery as a treatment option for most older dogs suffering from BPH.

 - We encourage veterinary clinics to invest in PEMF devices, which could be used in the clinic or in the client’s home.

 Highly effective noninvasive treatment for benign prostatic hyperplasia

 The prostate gland produces seminal fluid and older male dogs commonly have enlarged prostate or BPH (benign prostatic hyperplasia).
 There is little difference from humans in anatomy, physiology and symptoms of this disease (see our page on enlarged prostate in men).
 It is more common in intact dogs, but there is no clear reason why it affects some male dogs and not others.
 The most common clinical sign of BPH in dogs is bloody fluid dripping from the penis not associated with urination.
 In severe cases it can obstruct the colon and result in constipation.
-Treatment in dogs usually involves surgically removing the prostate gland.
+Treatment in dogs usually involves castration or medication.

 Simple and effective treatment for canine prostate disease